AaronKutch/specialized-div-rem/README.md

 **Specialized Division and Remainder Algorithms**

-Currently, this crate provides an alternative form of long division that is faster than the functions provided by `std` in some cases.
+Currently, this crate provides an alternative form of long division that is faster than the functions provided by `std` on some CPUs.
-Note that setting the the flag for compilation to a native cpu and using LTO can make a decent performance improvement for these functions.
+Note that setting the the flag for compilation to a native cpu and using LTO can make a significant performance improvement for these functions.

+Most division algorithms end up doing most of the work to get both the quotient and remainder, which is why these functions return both (and the compiler can inline and optimize away unused results and calculations).

+On naming conventions:
+All `_div` functions should really be named `_quo` (quotient) functions, and it would stop the name collision with `div` for divisor, but to keep consistency with `std` it is kept as `_div`.
+`duo` is named as such because the variable is kept around and subtracted from inside division functions until it becomes the remainder (so it works as both the dividend and the remainder).
+This is more apparent when working with allocated big integers that use the input `duo` for intermediate storages and ends up as the remainder.

 ## Potential Features
 Please file an issue or PR if you want to see these or others implemented.